Watch the mind, or the mind will catch you

 We all already live in such a high crime locality.
 That locality is our inner world, where reigns a formidable thief: our own mind.
 Our mind is formidable not just because it is so strong but also because it is so stealthy.
-At any moment, it can sneak in and steal away that which matters most: our own consciousness.
+At any moment, it can sneak in and steal away that which matters most: our consciousness.
 Why does our consciousness matter so much?
-Because it is our fundamental resource for us to be able to do anything at all.
+Because it is our fundamental resource for doing anything at all.

 How does the mind pull off the robbery of our consciousness?
 By deluding us into a sense of complacency and blindness.
 Because the mind is inside us, it often passes below the threshold of our perception.

-To notice it, we need to expand our perception to apprehend our inner world.
+To notice it, we need to expand our perception so that we start perceiving our inner world.
 For such perception expansion, the Bhagavad-gita is a time-tested guidebook.
-While guiding us about how to become more watchful about our inner world, the Gita (06.34) cautions that the mind is restless, reasonless, ruthless and relentless.
+Urging us to become more watchful about our inner world, the Gita (06.34) cautions that the mind is restless, reasonless, ruthless and relentless.

 How can we protect ourselves from our mind’s formidable power?
 By watching it carefully.
 Significantly, the best way to watch the mind is by having something higher to watch and work on.
 If we seek to watch the mind alone, it will subtly swallow us into its illusions and illusory actions.
-Instead, if we focus on a higher reality, especially the highest reality, Krishna and his remembrance and his service, then that focus will eventually become so attractive and fulfilling that we will see the mind’s distraction as a deprivation, thereby resisting it firmly and transcending it eventually.
+Instead, we can focus on a higher reality, especially the highest reality, Krishna.
+When we connect with him through inner remembrance and outer service, that connection will eventually become increasingly fulfilling.
+Thus, we will see the mind’s distraction as a deprivation, and get the resolve to resist it firmly and transcend it eventually.